mlaursen/react-md/packages/tooltip/README.md

 <td><code>number</code></td>
 <td><code>1000</code></td>
 <td>
-The amount of time to wait before ending the <code>hoverMode</code> for tooltips when the user mouses away from all tooltip&#10;container elements.&#10;
+The amount of time to wait before ending the <code>hoverMode</code> for tooltips when the user mouses away from all tooltip container elements.
+<br /><br />
 </td>
 </tr>
 <tr>